cspeterson/splatmoji-emojidata/README.md

 If you're just looking for the obvious English-language full emoji collections, those would be either:

-* `data/{json,tsv,yaml}/en.base.{json,tsv,yaml}`: the full base set of emoji with English-language annotations.
-* `data/{json,tsv,yaml}/en.all.{json,tsv,yaml}`: the full base set of emoji with English-language annotations, *and* all derivations.
-This is the most comprehensive and includes all skin color variations and country flags.
+* `data/{json,tsv,yaml}/en.all.{json,tsv,yaml}`: the full base set of emoji with English-language annotations.

 ## How is this data organized?

-This repo includes all of the base annotated emoji, the derived emoji variants, and both of the former per available language combined.
+This repo includes all of the annotated emoji per available language.

 The same data is made available in json, tsv, and yaml.